wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code.md

 ### Writing styles

-Styles are written in [Less](https://lesscss.org/#) and are included in the single-file component via the `<style>` tag.
+Styles are written in [Less](https://lesscss.org/#) and are included in the single-file component at the end in a `<style lang="less">` wrapped section.
 Codex design tokens are imported as Less variables from the `@wikimedia/codex-design-tokens` package, using the default `theme-wikimedia-ui` theme.

 #### Conventions